 Scroll straight to the bottom for the Easy Printable Recipe.
 Or read on for tips and tricks about how to make the best egg wash.

-You know when baked goods are oh so perfectly golden brown?
+You know when baked goods are oh-so-perfectly golden brown?
 And they have that gorgeous glossy finish that’s irresistible?
-You are probably seeing an egg wash.
+That’s probably from an egg wash!

 It’s easy to make and it’s a staple for baking.
 So let’s make it!